jithincravi/comics_generator/README.md

 ## Lessons learnt:
-Creating a consistent aesthetics through prompting throughout the comic is definitely an "art".
+Creating a consistent aesthetics through prompting throughout the comic is definitely an "art". e.g. The tie that Thaliavar wears in each panel is different :)
 Ensure your prompts are consistently supplying as much physical details about the character and the background.
 In this case, the prompts for Stability is AI generated from OpenAPI - so it probably needs better prompt template to generate consistent outcomes